github/site-policy/Policies/github-terms-of-service.md

 <BR>

 ### F. Copyright Infringement and DMCA Policy
-If you believe that content on our website or on GitHub violates your copyright rights, before sending a takedown notice or request, please note the following:
+&dagger; If you believe that content on our website or on GitHub violates your copyright rights, before sending a takedown notice or request, please note the following:
 - There may be legal consequences for sending a false or frivolous takedown notice.
 - You must have considered legal uses such as fair use and licensed uses, before sending such a notice or request.